 Learn how to REACH ALL students.
 We can help.

-He received his Bachelor’s of Arts in Political Science/History/and Education at St. Mary’s University, his Master’s of Arts in Educational Psychology from University of Texas in San Antonio, and an earned Ph.D. in Educational Leadership from the University of the Incarnate Word.
+He holds a Bachelor’s of Arts in Political Science/History/and Education at St. Mary’s University, a Master’s of Arts in Educational Psychology from University of Texas in San Antonio, and a Ph.D. in Educational Leadership from the University of the Incarnate Word.

 He is a member of Now Word Covenant Church in San Antonio, TX and is supported by his lovely wife and best friend, Chiara and 2 children, Gabriella and Christian.